- Atrium - Requests and Use

 - The faculty member, graduate teaching assistant, or staff member responsible for the class will be in the instruction room during the entire reservation period.

-- Use of the instruction rooms for public performances of films, regardless of the nature or source of the film, requires proof of compliance with the United States copyright laws and the University’s policies with regard to film exhibitions.
+- Use of the Library instruction rooms for public performances of films, regardless of the nature or source of the film, requires proof of compliance with the United States copyright laws and the University’s policies with regard to film exhibitions.

 The Appalachian State University Library provides full Internet access in order to support the scholarly activities of Appalachian’s faculty, students, and staff.
 While controversial and inaccurate material may be obtained on the Internet, the University Library does not monitor patrons’ use of information resources, nor is the Library responsible for censoring access or protecting individuals from controversial or offensive material.